 The issue: Effectively reaching different populations across the city

-Solution: A strategic mix of large format and place-based DOOH
+Solution: A strategic mix of large format DOOH and digital in-store

 Municipal marketing campaigns in cities like Dallas have to consider messaging and tone adjustments depending on which audience it's addressing.
 By arranging digital content on street furniture or billboards plus screens in places like gas stations, shopping outlets, or grocery stores, your team can tailor each message according to what works best in that area.